garrandall/popular-music-data/tracks/dial-my-heart-the-boys.md

 You have touched my heart
 I'm so in love
-You're the only girl I'm thinking of, ooh
+You're the only girl I'm thinking of, oh

 I call my baby on the phone
 Got to leave a message